databyisra/databyisra/README.md

 ## Why This Portfolio Exists

 Data is powerful—but only if we understand what it's trying to tell us.
-This page is my way of showing how I help people and organizations **make smarter decisions through data**.
+This page is my way of showing how I help people and organizations **make better decisions through data**.
 Whether it’s identifying trends, building visual stories, or simplifying messy data, I love the challenge and creativity behind it all.

 ---